danielbloy/pico-interactive/README.md

   with this project along with the libraries that are used extracted out into the `circuitpython/lib` directory.
 * `coordinator` contains the additional code that a coordinator node requires if used.
-  The `coordinator` is based on the `framework` but adds additional specialisation and can be viewed as an example of how to build a custom node type based on the `framework`.
+  The `coordinator` is based on the `interactive` framework but adds additional specialisation and can be viewed as an example of how to build a custom node type based on the `interactive` framework.
 Custom code can also be added to a coordinator node.
 * `demo` contains demonstration and test *interactive* displays that are used to test the functionality of this project on a range of boards.
-* `docs` contains the documentation for the `framework` and `coordinator` directories.
+* `docs` contains the documentation for the `interactive` and `coordinator` directories.
-* `framework` contains the base framework code which provides the basic functionality that operates on a supported board.
-This code is configurable and extensible, allowing the individual nodes in an interactive display to use whichever functionality they need, whilst also providing their own customisation code.
-All nodes will make use of the `framework`.
 * `halloween` contains the complete Halloween interactive displays that make use of this project.
 Each node will be represented.
 * `hardware` contains information on the boards that have been designed for use with this framework and interactive displays.
+* `interactive` contains the base framework code which provides the basic functionality that operates on a supported board.
+This code is configurable and extensible, allowing the individual nodes in an interactive display to use whichever functionality they need, whilst also providing their own customisation code.
+All nodes will make use of the `interactive` framework.
 * `originals` contains the code for the original MicroPython and CircuitPython projects that form the inspiration for this project.
 See the section [Origins](#origins) below for some background on those projects.
-* `tests` contains the tests for the code contained in the `framework` and `coordinator` directories.
+* `tests` contains the tests for the code contained in the `interactive` and `coordinator` directories.

 All work in this project (including the supplied original code from the previous